LackOfMorals/lackofmorals.github.io/_posts/2023-10-20-Introduction-to-Aura-API.md

     return response.json()
 ```

-## Tenants
+## You can't park there
 Creating an instance requires a number of items to be given , one of which is the ID of the tenant for the instance.
+This makes sure we create the Aura instance in the right place.
+Could be awkward if they started turning up in random tenants within our Aura organisation;  the explaining would be needed.

-We'll use the /tenants endpoint which returns all of the tenants and look up the tenant ID based on the tenant name we want to use.
+We'll use the /tenants endpoint which returns all tenants with ID.
+With that we can look up the tenant ID based on the tenant name that we want to use.
 To find the tenant name , just look in the Aura console at top.
-Using the screenshot earlier, this would be 'MyTenant'
+Using the screenshot in this post, this would be 'MyTenant'

-Lets write a function to get the tenant list and return the id based on the supplied name
+Lets write a function to get the tenant list and return the id based on the tenant name.

 ```
 def get_tenant_id(tenant_name,token):